Job Description Templates

 Technology Skills

-• Data base user interface and query software — Database software Hot technology ; Microsoft Access Hot technologySee more occupations related to this technology.
+- Data base user interface and query software — Database software ; Microsoft Access

-• Object or component oriented development software — C++ Hot technologySee more occupations related to this technology.
+- Object or component oriented development software — C++

 back to top